inspec/inspec/docs/glossary.md

 There are two ways to use it:

 * A [text glossary](#text_glossary).
 Learn the meaning of a word you have encountered.
 * A [visual glossary](#visual_glossary).
 Look at examples and see how the parts are labelled.
 You can then use the text glossary to read details of each concept.

 ## Visual Glossary

 ### Motivating Example

 Suppose we are interested in auditing cars.
-Let's suppose we have two InSpec resources for  auditing: `cars`, which can search for and filter groups of cars, and `car`, which can perform detailed auditing of a single car.
+Let's suppose we have two InSpec resources for auditing: `cars`, which searchs for and filters groups of cars, and `car`, which performs detailed auditing of a single car.

 ### Basic Syntax